txominvs/AI-ML-Engineer-Coursera/2 Keras Deep Learning/keras_notes.md

 - Until: number of epoch or error threshold

 > ### PRO TIP!
 Vanishing Gradient Problem
-> We do *not* use SIGMOID in the hidden layers of the network, just the output layer.
+> **We do NOT use Sigmoid in the hidden layers of the network,** just the output layer.
 Both the VALUE and the DERIVATIVE of the sigmoid functions are [-1,1].
 So, when we Back Propagate, we are multiplying together factors that are less than 1 which results in a learning rate that decreases from the ouput layer deep into the network.
 >
 > **Earlier layers in the network train too slowly.** The training takes too long and accuracy is compromised.